mxcoppell/mcp-server-oauth/AUTH.md

     end
 ```

-## Local Endpoint Implementation Details
+## OAuth Discovery Implementation Details

-To fully understand the MCP server's role as an authentication proxy, it's essential to look at the implementation of its local OAuth endpoints.
-These endpoints are not just simple pass-throughs; they perform critical discovery, configuration, and modification functions to integrate correctly with Auth0.
+To fully understand the MCP server's role in OAuth discovery, it's essential to look at the implementation of its OAuth metadata endpoints.
+These endpoints provide critical discovery and configuration information to integrate correctly with Auth0.

 ### Discovery Endpoints (`/.well-known/*`)

 These endpoints follow IETF standards to allow clients to automatically discover how to interact with the protected resource and the authorization server.

 1.  **`/.well-known/oauth-protected-resource`**: This is the first stop for a client.
 It returns a simple JSON object that describes the API itself (the "Resource Server").
 Its primary function is to tell the client the API's `audience` and the URL of the authorization server that protects it.
 2.  **`/.well-known/oauth-authorization-server`**: Once the client knows where the authorization server is, it queries this endpoint to get a detailed configuration object.
-This response contains all the URLs (`/authorize`, `/token`, `/register`) and the supported methods (`grant_types`, `response_types`, `code_challenge_methods`) needed to perform the OAuth flow.
+This response contains all the URLs (`/authorize`, `/register`) along with Auth0's token endpoint (`/oauth/token`) and the supported methods (`grant_types`, `response_types`, `code_challenge_methods`) needed to perform the OAuth flow.

 ### Dynamic Client Registration (`/register`)